Promotion at work from Individual Contributor to Manager

 After guiding 100’s of employees to multiple promotions and new opportunities, I know with 100% certainty that we can take control of our careers.
 In all cases:

-- I only suggested strategies and talking points for the employees to have with their managers and they executed.
+- I only suggested strategies and talking points for the employees to have with their managers.
+The employee is who executed.

 - I brought up points most of hadn’t considered, yet made obvious sense after hearing them for the first time.